syncfusion-content/xamarin.android-docs/xamarin-android/SfTreeView/Appearance.md

 ## RTL support

-`TreeView` supports right-to-left localization when device localization changed to right to left or by setting [LayoutDirection](https://developer.xamarin.com/api/type/Android.Views.LayoutDirection/) to `LayoutDirection.Rtl`
+The TreeView supports right-to-left localization when device localization changed to right to left or by setting [LayoutDirection](https://developer.xamarin.com/api/type/Android.Views.LayoutDirection/) to `LayoutDirection.Rtl`

 N> If you need to customize the [Adapter](https://help.syncfusion.com/cr/cref_files/xamarin-android/Syncfusion.SfTreeView.Android~Syncfusion.Android.TreeView.SfTreeView~Adapter.html) with your custom views, you need to layout views in application based on [LayoutDirection](https://developer.xamarin.com/api/type/Android.Views.LayoutDirection/) to respond for right-to-left localization.